ivandavidov/bosh-release-flasher/README.md

 # BOSH Release Flasher

-``brflash`` is a tool for fast generation of BOSH compatible development releases which afterwards can be uploaded and deployed via the BOSH CLI.
-Currently the ``brflash`` supports [v1](https://bosh.io/docs/sysadmin-commands.html) and [v2](https://bosh.io/docs/cli-v2.html) of the CLI.
+``brflash`` is a tool for fast generation of [BOSH](http://bosh.io) compatible development releases which afterwards can be uploaded and deployed via the BOSH CLI.
+Currently ``brflash`` supports [v1](https://bosh.io/docs/sysadmin-commands.html) and [v2](https://bosh.io/docs/cli-v2.html) of the CLI.
 The tool has been tested with [cf-release](https://github.com/cloudfoundry/cf-release) version "264" and [diego-release](https://github.com/cloudfoundry/diego-release) version "1.18.1".

 ## Use case